Vice President Pence Accuses China Of Trying To Interfere In U.S. Elections

 The Trump administration is accusing China of trying to interfere in the U.S. political process, in an effort to undermine the president and his agenda in the upcoming midterm elections.

-In a speech to the Hudson Institute Thursday, Vice President Pence amplified the charge leveled by President Trump last week.
+In a speech to the Hudson Institute on Thursday, Vice President Pence amplified the charge leveled by President Trump last week.
 Pence said China has used covert actors, front groups and propaganda in an attempt to sway U.S. public opinion.

 "To put it bluntly, President Trump's leadership is working and China wants a different American president," Pence said.
 "As a senior career member of our intelligence community recently told me, what the Russians are doing pales in comparison to what China is doing across this country."

-Pence said he based his claim in part on intelligence assessments, though the examples he cited of Chinese activity were hardly secretive, cloak-and-dagger spycraft.

-The vice president pointed to an advertising supplement China ran in the Des Moines Register, which he said "cast our trade policies as reckless and harmful to Iowans."
+The vice president pointed to an advertising supplement that China ran in the Des Moines Register, which he said "cast our trade policies as reckless and harmful to Iowans."

 The administration has imposed tariffs on some $250 billion worth of Chinese exports.
 China has retaliated with tariffs of its own on products such as soybeans and pork.
 Those tariffs have taken a toll on farm states like Iowa.

 Other countries have also responded to the administration's aggressive trade policies by imposing tariffs on U.S. farm products, in hopes of swaying public sentiment in rural states that were central to Trump's election.
+But the administration argues China's efforts go further than other countries'.

+"It's not that other countries don't hire lobbyists and that sort of thing," National Security Adviser John Bolton told reporters hours after Pence's speech.
+But he added, "I've never seen anything like the scope of the Chinese activities."

+Officials said they were hesitant to reveal more for fear of compromising intelligence gathering.

 The vice president's charge of election interference was part of a broader indictment of China's growing power and assertiveness.